tidev/appcd-plugin-webpack/src/plugin-api/README.md

 The plugin API lets you hook into the Webpack build process and modify it to fit your needs of every Titanium project.

-> 💡 The Plugin API is heavily inspired by VuePress and Vue CLI.
+> 💡 **TIP:** The Plugin API is heavily inspired by Vue CLI and VuePress.
 In fact, it's a mix and match of several concepts from these two projects, adapted to the architecture of `appcd-plugin-webpack`.
-If you know how to write plugins for either of those, you will find yourself quite familiar with how plugins work here as well.
+If you know how to write plugins for Vue CLI, you will find yourself quite familiar with how plugins work here as well.

 ## Getting started

-Simply create a new plugin file that exports a function.
-This functions receives the Plugin API object and an options object containing information about the current environment, build settings and other options.
+A plugin is an npm package or a local file that can add additional features to your project.
+Create a new plugin by file that exports a function.
+This functions receives the [Plugin API](#api) object and an options object containing information about the current environment, build settings and other options.
 Refer to the [Options](#options) section for more details on the `options` object.

 ```js
 // my-plugin.js